Priyanka20051418/CodeAlpha_WebScraping/README.md

 # CodeAlpha Task 1 - Web Scraping

+## Objective
-This project scrapes book data from a website using Python and BeautifulSoup.
+Extract book information from a website using Python and BeautifulSoup.

 ## Tools Used
 - Python